PeerChristensen/AzureDataFactory-CICD-Template/README.md

 - In the Name field, type the following: `AZURE_CREDENTIALS`
 - In the Secret field, paste the JSON string copied previously and save.

+4. Set up your Git repo to track your Data Factory

+- In the Azure portal, find the 'Set up code repository' button, select GitHub and find your repository.
+- Select 'main' as both Collaboration and Publish branch

+Your Git repository is now tracking changes in your ADF's main branch.

 ## Troubleshooting
 **If deployments fail due to Authorization errors**